mkobuolys/kazlauskas-dev/blog/2020-03-27-flutter-design-patterns-17-bridge/index.md

 `Customer` and `Order` are concrete entities that extend the abstract class `EntityBase`. `Customer` class contains `name` and `email` properties, `Customer.fromJson()` named constructor to map the JSON object to class fields and a `toJson()` method to map class fields to the corresponding JSON map object. `Order` class contain `dishes` (a list of dishes of that order) and `total` fields, a named constructor `Order.fromJson()` and a `toJson()` method respectively.

-`IRepository` is an abstract class that is used as an interface for the repositories:
+`IRepository` defines a common interface for the repositories:

 - `getAll()` - returns all records from the repository;
 - `save()` - saves an entity of type `EntityBase` in the repository.

-`CustomersRepository` and `OrdersRepository` are concrete repository classes that extend the abstract class `IRepository` and implement its abstract methods.
+`CustomersRepository` and `OrdersRepository` are concrete implementations of the `IRepository` interface.
 Also, these classes contain a storage property of type `IStorage` which is injected into the repository via the constructor.

-`IStorage` is an abstract class that is used as an interface for the storage:
+`IStorage` defines a common interface for the storages:

 - `getTitle()` - returns the title of the storage.
 The method is used in UI;
 - `fetchAll<T>()` - returns all the records of type `T` from the storage;
 - `store<T>()` - stores a record of type `T` in the storage.

-`FileStorage` and `SqlStorage` are concrete storage classes that extend the abstract class IStorage and implement its abstract methods.
+`FileStorage` and `SqlStorage` are concrete implementations of the `IStorage` interface.
 Additionally, the `FileStorage` class uses the `JsonHelper` class and its static methods to serialise/deserialise JSON objects.

 `BridgeExample` initialises and contains both - customer and order - repositories which are used to retrieve the corresponding data.
 Additionally, the storage type of these repositories could be changed between the `FileStorage` and `SqlStorage` separately and at the run-time.